FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-03.md

     and the difference between max and min load.

-    While this algorithm can be accomodated to search for multiple target loss ratios "at the same time (see somewhere below), it is still missing multiple improvement which give MLRsearch considerably better overal search time in practice.
+    While this algorithm can be accomodated to search for multiple target loss ratios "at the same time" (see somewhere below), it is still missing multiple improvements which give MLRsearch considerably better overal search time in practice.

 {:/comment}